Profile information

 Also, a driver's license is REALLY useful 😁

-We like volunteers to be involved in our family life, spending time with us and our kids, but we also are very respectful of personal space and very flexible with work hours.
+We like volunteers to be involved in our family life, spending time with us, but we also are very respectful of personal space and very flexible with work hours.

 Do not expect to find a city with electrifying nightlife - we live just outside a fairly small town.